infotel4iarc/CanReg5-RestAPI/readme.md

 ## Metadata GET entry points

 #### Get system description xml file with its registry code

+Get the system description file in `.CanRegServer/System`, the registry code can be found on the login interface of CanReg.

 - GET /api/meta/system/{registryCode}
     - registryCode: system registry code